Academic Information

 If sufficient work has not been completed, the grade of Incomplete will not be feasible.
 In such situations, the instructor will submit whatever final grade the student has earned.
 The student may repeat the course at a later time if they choose.
 (For information about repeating a course, see below.)

 If an Incomplete is granted, the work should be completed in the time frame agreed upon with the instructor.
-This time frame should not extend past the last day of classes of the following semester.
+However, this time frame should not extend more than 120 days from the last day of the semester in which the Incomplete is granted/the course for which the Incomplete is granted is taken.

-Failure to submit completed work within the relevant time frame will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Satisfactory/Unsatisfactory, to a grade of U).
+Failure to submit completed work and for the earned grade to be posted within 120 days of the last day of the semester in which the Incomplete was granted will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Satisfactory/Unsatisfactory, to a grade of U).

 Further, students cannot have a grade of Incomplete on their transcripts when their degrees are conferred.
 Thus, students who are expecting to graduate at the end of the semester in which the course being considered for an Incomplete was taken should not request or be granted a grade of Incomplete.